dpaluy/amplitude/README.md

 end
 ```

+### Event Tracking

+See the list of a arguments for details: https://developers.amplitude.com/docs/http-api-v2#keys-for-the-event-argument

 ## Contributing to amplitude

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.